What is a Martial Art?

 Switch to solid background Switch back to transparent

-Originally I was going to write a piece call "What is Tai Chi Chuan" but the more I thought about it the more I realised that what applies to TCC, in this regard, applies to just about any martial art.
+Originally I was going to write a piece called "What is Tai Chi Chuan" but the more I thought about it the more I realised that what applies to TCC, in this regard, applies to just about any martial art.

 So what do we mean by a martial art?
 At it's most basic, I suppose, we could say that it's: any martial practice which gives the practitioner an advantage in a combat situation.